Cyclist Doing Training Camp Workout On Indoor Bike At Home

 Step 3: Design a progressive load structure.

-Take your average weekly TSS over the last four weeks of training—this will be your total load for the 3-day long weekend camp.
-Then, allocate this total load to each training day, following the progressive load structure of 25%-35%-40%.
+Calculate your average weekly TSS from the past four weeks—this becomes your total load for a 3-day weekend camp.
+Distribute this load across the three days using a progressive structure: 25%-35%-40%.

 Step 4: Allocate volume, intensity and workout types.